Liang Qichao: Politician

+Liang led a group of private citizens to the Paris Peace Conference to lobby for China's interests and provide reports back to China.
+The group viewed China's goals as recovering Qingdao, restoring the other aspects of China's sovereignty that had been lost through the unequal treaties, and becoming an equal member of the community of nations.
+Liang hoped that the conference would bring about a peaceful foundation for world relations.
+Liang became disillusioned by the failure of the conference to address China's rights and the poverty that he and the group saw in Europe.
+The impact of the group's reports back to China were one of the contributing factors to the May Fourth Movement.

+The experience in Europe also led Liang to doubt the social Darwinism he had previously advocated, as well as rejecting extreme individualism.

+After failing to turn Duan Qirui and Feng Guozhang into responsible statesmen, he gave up and left politics.

 Contributions to journalism

 As a journalist

 Lin Yutang once called Liang "the greatest personality in the history of Chinese journalism," while Joseph Levenson, author of Liang Ch'i-ch'ao and the Mind of Modern China, described Liang as "a brilliant scholar, journalist, and political figure."

 Liang Qichao was the "most influential turn-of-the-century scholar-journalist," according to Levenson.
 Liang showed that newspapers and magazines could serve as an effective medium for communicating political ideas.

 Liang, as a historian and a journalist, believed that both careers must have the same purpose and "moral commitment," as he proclaimed, "by examining the past and revealing the future, I will show the path of progress to the people of the nation."
 Thus, he founded his first newspaper, called the Qing Yi Bao (淸議報), named after a student movement of the Han dynasty.

 Liang's exile to Japan allowed him to speak freely and exercise his intellectual autonomy.
 During his career in journalism, he edited two premier newspapers, Zhongwai Gongbao (中外公報) and Shiwu Bao (時務報).

 He also published his moral and political ideals in Qing Yi Bao (淸議報) and New Citizen (新民叢報).
+In 1898, he described one of Qing Yi Bao's major goals as addressing China's history of national humiliation in order to help develop a new China.

 In addition, he used his literary works to further spread his views on republicanism both in China and across the world.
 Accordingly, he had become an influential journalist in terms of political and cultural aspects by writing new forms of periodical journals.
 He published his articles in the magazine New Youth to expand the thought of science and democracy in the 1910s.
 Furthermore, journalism paved the way for him to express his patriotism.